If you have landed here to read about the best paper for colored pencil, it might be that you are less than satisfied

 Why is this important?
 Well, consider this… If you start off with a heavy pressure right off the bat, think about what that does to the tooth of the paper.
-Basically, the “valleys” of the paper will fill in but the “hills” will be flattened (essentially damaging the tooth) and may even create unwanted grooves.
-This will prevent any subsequent layer from being grabbed by the tooth and mixing properly.
+Basically, you will fill in the “valleys” of the paper, but you will also flatten the “hills” (essentially damaging the tooth) and may even create unwanted grooves.
+This will prevent the tooth from grabbing any subsequent layer and mixing properly.

 The result?
 You will see streaks, unevenness, grooves or obvious strokes in your work.
 Also, colors won’t mix properly because it will most likely keep hitting those unwanted grooves or simply lay on the top of the layer underneath and mix unevenly.

 In contrast, let’s consider going lightly to start off with.
 The tooth of the paper will grab the first light-pressure layer you apply.

-Your color will deposit nicely into the “valleys” of the paper while leaving plenty of room for other colors to be “accepted” into the paper as you layer additional colors.
+Your color will deposit nicely into the “valleys” of the paper while leaving plenty of room for the paper to accept other colors as you layer additional colors.

-Additional layers applied this way will gradually fill up the tooth consistently and with optimal mixing.
+When you apply additional layers this way, the tooth will gradually fill up consistently and with optimal mixing.
 (As the tooth fills up, I am gradually increasing my pressure, fyi.)

-Tip: Light pressure layers are more easily achieved by holding your pencil away from the point as shown in this pic.
+Tip: You can achieve light pressure layers more easily by holding your pencil away from the point as shown in this pic.

 Remember, the tooth is there to help your art, so don’t squash it!

 The amount of tooth in the paper is a preference thing.

 I would go with the Strathmore 400 Series Colored Pencil Pad, for a professional quality paper that does have a good tooth.
 This paper is specifically made for colored pencil.

-I just finished up my pad of Strathmore Bristol Vellum, so I will get a pad of this next.
+Since I just finished up my pad of Strathmore Bristol Vellum, I will get a pad of this next.